krkn-chaos/krkn-hub/docs/application-outages.md

 ITERATIONS              | Number of times to execute the scenarios                              | 1                                    |
 DAEMON_MODE             | Iterations are set to infinity which means that the kraken will cause chaos forever | False                  |

 **NOTE** Defining the `NAMESPACE` parameter is required for running this scenario while the pod_selector is optional.
-In case of using pod selector to target a particular application, make sure to define it using the following format with a space between key and value: {key: value}.
+In case of using pod selector to target a particular application, make sure to define it using the following format with a space between key and value: "{key: value}".